WebApiContrib/WebApiContrib.Formatting.Jsonp/README.md

 Now you should be able to issue JSONP requests against your Web API.

-To see the `JsonpMediaTypeFormatter` in action, just clone this project, run the `WebContribContrib.Formatting.Jsonp.SampleWebHost` project web application and then start the `WebApiContrib.Formatting.Jsonp.SampleJQueryClient` web application and hit the "Get JSONP" button.
+To see the `JsonpMediaTypeFormatter` in action, just clone this project, run the `WebContribContrib.Formatting.Jsonp.SampleWebHost` project web application, and then start the `WebApiContrib.Formatting.Jsonp.SampleJQueryClient` web application and hit the "Get JSONP" button.